-On Los Osos Creek, the most extensive sampling reported by CCAMP has been for benthic macroinvertebrates at two sites.
-The lower site, just upstream of the community of Los Osos at the crossing with Los Osos Valley Road (310LVR) showed a substantial decline in SC IBI from excellent to fair between 1995 and 2005.
-Three miles upstream (at 310CLK), a similar but less dramatic decline is recorded over this same period.
-Twenty-five years (1977-2002) of stream gaging also showed a significant shortfall in summertime environmental water demand (Stillwater Sciences 2014a).
+On Los Osos Creek, the most extensive sampling has been for benthic macroinvertebrates at four sites.
+For CSCI, two sites on Los Osos Creek rank as "good", one on middle Warden Creek rates "poor", and one on lower Warden Creek rates "very poor."
+For SC IBI scores, upper Los Osos Creek ranks "good" whereas the lower site ranks "fair."
+The lower site on Los Osos Creek, just upstream of the community of Los Osos at the crossing with Los Osos Valley Road (310LVR) showed a substantial decline in SC IBI from excellent to poor between 1995 and 2017.
+Three miles upstream (at 310CLK), scores vary from good and very good in the mid-1990s to varying from fair to good today.
+Twenty-five years (1977-2002) of stream gaging also showed a significant shortfall in summertime EWD (Stillwater Sciences 2014).
 Based on limited spot measurements, lower Los Osos Creek was dry in the summer of all water year types (CCSE 2017 and unpublished data).